 In today’s world, the solar panels required to power a normal-sized passenger car would be far too large in size to be practically feasible.
 Solar arrays would technically be required to cover the entire surface area of a car’s roof to capture sufficient energy.
 This is how most solar race cars are designed, but it is unclear if our future solar cars will look like this.

 Car companies like Toyota and Ford have spent years developing solar technology to put into their economy passenger cars.
 Their goal is to develop a way to mass manufacture these cars in a price range their current customers will go for.
-Take a look at the video below to see just how solar panels can power a car.

 Maybe future cars will feature no solar arrays at all and will be charged through charging stations in order to make them run.
 The potential of solar cars as a source of green transportation is incredibly exciting.
 Watch this space closely!
 For no we will have to focus on reducing our carbon footprint through the use of all electric vehicles.